 Did you receive a license refund from Wyoming Game and Fish Department this year?
 Yeah, us too.
-Sometimes the sting of returned tag fees hitting bank accounts comes from the luck of the draw evading applicants.
+Sometimes the sting of returned tag fees hitting bank accounts comes from the luck of the draw evading applicants (find a home for your refund here).
 Other times, coming up empty can be the result of confusion in the license (also referred here as tags) application process.

 It can be hard to understand how big game licenses are allocated in Wyoming.
 With the Leftover List available and leftover draw applications upon us, there are still opportunities to grab big game hunting licenses in Wyoming.
 Heck, you may just want to pick up a couple extra doe/fawn or cow/calf licenses.